pazoff/medical-cat/README.md

 ## 3. Interacting with the Agent:
 - You can interact with the agent using specific commands prefixed with '@'.
+- To get a list of the available commands type `@medcat`
 - To request a diagnosis report for a patient, type `@diagnosis <patient_name>`, where `<patient_name>` is the name of the patient you want the diagnosis for.
 - To request a treatment plan for a patient, type `@treatment <patient_name>`, where `<patient_name>` is the name of the patient you want the treatment plan for.